Browse by Medical Category

-This course presents a broad over-view of many areas of surgical pathology and is presented by Harvard Medical School faculty and selected guest faculty with known expertise in the specific subject matter areas.
-The course is designed to update both academic practicing pathologists and those in the community with new advances in surgical pathology and to provide aids in diagnosis based on conventional morphologic analysis as well as updates on new techniques such as immunohistochemistry and molecular pathology to the extent that they bear on establishing the correct diagnosis.
-This 4-day course features conventional didactic lectures with frequent discussion periods and extensive time for one-on-one contact with faculty.
-Course Director: Robert H. Young, MD.
-To contact Harvard Medical School with inquiries, call 617-384-8600, Monday-Friday, 10 AM to 4 PM (EST) or e-mail firstname.lastname@example.org.
+This course presents a broad overview of many areas of surgical pathology and is presented by Harvard Medical School faculty and selected guest faculty with known expertise in the specific subject matter areas.
+The course is designed to update both academic practicing pathologists and those in the community with new advances in surgical pathology.
+We also aim to provide aids in diagnosis based on conventional morphologic analysis as well as updates on new techniques such as immunohistochemistry and molecular pathology to the extent that they bear on establishing the correct diagnosis.
+This four-day course features conventional didactic lectures with frequent discussion periods and extensive time for one-on-one contact with faculty.

 Course Directors: Robert H. Young, M.D., Robert E. Scully, Professor of Pathology Harvard Medical School

 March 16 - 19, 2017Surgical Pathology for the Practicing Pathologist Fort Myers, FL

 Course Directors: Robert H. Young, M.D.

 June 7 - 10, 2017Current Concepts in Head and Neck & Endocrine Pathology Fairmont Copley Plaza Hotel, Boston, MA